GovTechSG/purple-a11y-desktop/README.md

 ```

 This will create a folder in your repository in the *out* folder.
-Enter and run the Purple Ally.app in the newly created folder in ../out.
+Enter and run the Oobee.app in the newly created folder in ../out.

 #### Run and Debug
 Enter the code below to build Oobee Desktop.